 Be inspired at the leading circus arts educational institution!
 Learn to use innovative strategies that will have immediate impact on your students’ success.

-This 17-week online program aims to educate professionals who can initiate students to circus techniques while helping them develop both expertise and motor skills in the context of recreational activities.
+This 360 hours virtual classes, including 90 hours internship program, aims to educate professionals who can initiate students to circus techniques while helping them develop both expertise and motor skills in the context of recreational activities.

 This hybrid program is also intended for :